16 On-Page SEO Examples That Will Rock Your World!

 Well, links are like currency on the web.
 All webmasters that know what they’re doing covet and crave more high-quality backlinks.

-So, when you start being generous and start sending backlinks left and right and then letting them know about it, they’re going to remember your name, brand and that you did them a favour.
+So, when you start being generous and sending backlinks left and right and then letting them know about it, they will remember your name, brand, and that you did them a favour.

-That is one of the more creative ways to promote your blog, as it’s so counterintuitive.
+That is one of the more creative ways to promote your blog, as it’s counterintuitive.

 Common wisdom would tell you to hoard links and PageRank for yourself, while blogs that do the opposite tend to prosper and fast too.